Baby weaning can be fun and exciting, but it can also be overwhelming. When should you start?

 Sarah Graham posted this top tip on Facebook

 ‘Sam would get restless and upset at meal times.
-I realised it was because he wanted to feed himself.
 When I gave him a spoon to play with or finger foods while I fed him, he was happy as Larry.’

 Jenny Bounsall, mum of Sam aged 10 months old

-‘I was really worried about feeding my baby healthily on a budget.
+‘I was really worried about feeding my baby healthily on a budget when we started weaning.
 Until I realised I qualified for Healthy Start vouchers for fruit, veg and milk too.’

 Angie, mum of Harry aged 11 months old